Overall Tax Credit FAQsclick here to view Questions and Answers

 Yes.
 Excess tax credits can be carried over for up to three years.

 Is there a limit to the amount of contributions the Oregon IDA Initiative may receive each year?

-The “cap” on contributions to the Initiative is now calculated differently.
-We are limited to $7.5 million in state expenditure each year.
-This is a slight increase over previous funding levels.
+Yes, we are limited to $7.5 million in state tax credits each year.
 Track the availability of credits here.

 What do I do if an acknowledgement letter has been misplaced for a previous contribution?
 Are copies available?